dimpase/M2/Internals:-Meeting-Notes.md

 - Virtual meetings are great 👍
   - Reduced cost of participation and is good for climate change!
 - Ways to continue
-  - Current experiment: one-day meeting 4-5 hours long (every 1-2 months)
+  - Current mone: meeting every first Thursday of the month, 1.5 hours long
   - Other modes are up for discussion
 - Keep `slack` as our messaging platform
   - continue using it for organizational purposes